Dynamics of scrape-off layer filaments in detached conditions: Background profiles

 \section{Background profiles}

 In order to run the filament simulations, 1D backgrounds along the parallel direction were computed using the equations described in section~\ref{s:model}.
-An upstream energy source is included which is exponentially shaped and located at the mid-plane, as well as a gaussian density source, which is also located at the mid-plane.
-The density source was controlled with a PID controller to achieve a predefined density value upstream.
-The energy influx is set to values in the range of 5 to 10\,MW/m$^2$ and
+An upstream energy source is included which is exponentially shaped and located at the mid-plane, as well as a Gaussian density source, which is also located at the mid-plane.
+The density source was controlled in such a way that a predefined density value upstream was achieved.
+The energy influx is set to values in the range of \MW{5} to \MW{10} and

 the 1D simulation were run to steady state.
 Fig.~\ref{f:bg} shows some of the obtained backgrounds.
 With the exception of the bottom right figure, a significant temperature drop towards the target is observed.
 The plasma pressure, plotted with a blue dashed double dotted line stays mostly constant, until shortly before the target.
-The target pressure in fig~\ref{f:bg} (a,c) drops to 20\,\% of the upstream value, while in (g) the pressure stays basically constant along the flux tube, while in (b) the pressure drops to around $\frac 1 3$ of the upstream value.
+The target pressure in fig~\ref{f:bg2} (a,c) drops to 20\,\% of the upstream value, while in (g) the pressure stays basically constant along the flux tube, while in (b) the pressure drops to around $\frac 1 3$ of the upstream value.
 As the upstream plasma density increases, the region of increased neutral density extends along the field line, where the plasma temperature is low, and the plasma density is increased.
 As long as the pressure stays constant, a decrease in plasma temperature coincides with an increase in plasma density to conserve pressure. $0.5$\,m in front of the target the neutral density increases further, which causes the plasma pressure to decrease several cm in front of the target.

 The dependence of the particle target flux on the upstream density is shown in fig.~\ref{f:roll}.
 For the 7 and 10\,MW/m$^2$ cases the particle target flux increases initially before it decreases for higher densities.
 In the 5\,MW/m$^2$ case the roll-over happens below 24$\cdot10^{18}$\,m$^{-3}$.
 This means that most of the 5\,MW/m$^2$ cases are detached, while only the higher density cases at 10\,MW/m$^2$ are detached.
 Detachment on-set, featuring pressure drop, is indicated by the shaded areas for the respective energy influxes.